GitSparTV/GitSparTV/cpp-portfolio.md

 ## RemPos
 ### *https://github.com/GitSparTV/gmsv_rempos*

-Garry's Mod C++ module written with evhttp (libevent) for Sensor Logger app for iOS.
+Garry's Mod C++ module written with evhttp (libevent) for Sensor Logger app for iOS (app got deleted).

 iOS app reads device accelerometer, gyroscope and magnetic field data and sends it to the server open by evhttp.